kennyalmendral/kennyalmendral.github.io/_posts/2018-08-01-php-arrays.md

 As you may have noticed, the string with the value of `'pig'` in the array which is located at index 2 was changed to `'rat'`.

-In order to add an item to an existing array, we reference the existing array, append empty brackets and assign a value to it like so:
+In order to add an item to an existing array, we reference that existing array, append empty brackets and assign a value to it like so:

 ```php
 $animals = array('cat', 'dog');